Valnkw/Valnkw/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Val Nkowa
 =======================================================================================================================================

-Junior Software Engineer
+Software Developer
 ------------------------

-I'm a junior developer with a passion for solving problems and learning new technologies.
-Currently I'm seeking a degree in Computer Science and Information Technology.
-Currently I've been focusing on building my skills in front-end languages/technologies.
-I'm always looking for opportunities to collaborate with other developers and work on interesting projects.
-In my free time, you can find me fiddling with hardware, streaming on Twitch, or honing my coding skils on websites like HackerRank and LeetCode.
+I'm a Software developer passionate about solving problems and learning new technologies.
+Currently, I'm seeking a degree in Computer Science and Information Technology.
+I've been focusing on building my skills in front-end languages/technologies.
+I always seek opportunities to collaborate with other developers and work on interesting projects.
+In my free time, you can find me fiddling with hardware, streaming on Twitch, or honing my coding skills on websites like HackerRank and LeetCode.

 * 🌍  I'm based in MN and MD Areas